penrose-programmer/Sushi-Now/README.md

 # Sushi Now

-Sushi Now is an open-source, novelty web-app for finding sushi... 🍣
+Sushi Now is an open-source, novelty web-app for finding sushi...

-## Sushi Now is still in pre-alpha, _expect more updates on their way!_ 🚀
+## Sushi Now is archived for the time being, _development is now on hold_.